Assess the quality of a scholarly journal

 - Did the publisher or journal sign the San Francisco Declaration on Research Assessment (DORA)?

-- Does Web of Science or VABB list the journal?
+- Do Web of Science or VABB list the journal?

 - For researchers in life sciences: JANE (Journal/Author Name Estimator) suggests possible journals to publish in based on your article's title or abstract.

 Open access journals

-- Is the journal listed on The Directory of Open Access Journals (DOAJ)?
+- Is the journal listed in The Directory of Open Access Journals (DOAJ)?
 DOAJ tests every journal against the Principles of Transparency and Best Practice in Scholarly Publishing.